imbo/imbo/docs/installation/installation.rst

 To be able to control the order that Imbo will use when loading the configuration files you should prefix them with a number, like ``01`` in the example above.
 Lower numbers will be loaded first, meaning that configuration files with higher numbers will override settings set in configuration files with a lower number.

 Regarding the Imbo version you are about to install you can use ``dev-master`` for the latest released version, or you can use a specific version if you want to.
 Head over to `Packagist <https://packagist.org/packages/imbo/imbo>`_ to see the available versions.
+If you're more of a YOLO type of person you can use ``dev-develop`` for the latest development version.

 When you have created the ``composer.json`` file you can install Imbo with Composer: